-Diamond substrate prior to polishing, with heavy etching clearly visible across the entire face.
+This is a typical diamond substrate prior to polishing, with heavy etching clearly visible across the entire face.
 The surface is clouded, uneven, and optically rough.
 This surface appearance is typical after a diamond has been laser cut and has yet to undergo surface polishing.

 Such a finish is not suitable for quantum or photonic applications, as the surface irregularities introduce: